cpfiffer/web-files/content/_index.md

 ## About me

-I play with finance, economics, statistics, [code](https://www.github.com/cpfiffer) and [pianos](https://www.youtube.com/channel/UCTcsdFvTCGyJ8vSp3iHuTyg?view_as=subscriber).
+I'm an engineer, statistician, economics, and hammock enthusiast.
+I play with finance, [code](https://www.github.com/cpfiffer), statistics, and [pianos](https://www.youtube.com/channel/UCTcsdFvTCGyJ8vSp3iHuTyg?view_as=subscriber).
+I love learning about everything.

+I'm a big lover of the [Julia](https://julialang.org/) programming language.
+I've working on the [Turing.jl](https://turinglang.org/stable/) project for Bayesian inference.
+I also head up the [JuliaGenAI](http://juliagenai.org/) project, which is a collection of tools for using Julia in generative AI contexts.

+I'm building a thing called [Comind](https://www.comind.me).
+You can read more about the thesis of the project [here](/2024/02/23/comind/), and see the Patreon [here](https://www.patreon.com/comind).

 I am a postdoctoral researcher at [Stanford's GSB](https://www.gsb.stanford.edu/).
 I work on industrial organization with [Shoshana Vasserman](https://shoshanavasserman.com/).
 I received my PhD in finance from the [University of Oregon](https://business.uoregon.edu/phd/concentrations/finance).
-I have a master's in finance from the [ICMA Centre](http://www.icmacentre.ac.uk/) at the [Henley Business School](http://www.henley.ac.uk/) (which itself is part of the [University of Reading](https://www.reading.ac.uk/)), and a BSc in Technical Theater from [Southern Oregon University](https://sou.edu/).
+I have a master's in finance from the [ICMA Centre](http://www.icmacentre.ac.uk/) at the [Henley Business School](http://www.henley.ac.uk/)
+(which itself is part of the [University of Reading](https://www.reading.ac.uk/)), and a BSc in Technical Theater from [Southern Oregon University](https://sou.edu/).
 I'm often a developer for [Turing.jl](https://turing.ml), a probabilistic programming tool.

 ---